drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 5 / (5 + 7)
 ```

-To answer the second question (What is the probability of obtaining Heads?) we
+To answer the second question (What is the probability of obtaining Heads?) you
 need to make use of another Python tool: an `if` statement.
-This will allow us
+This will allow you
 to write a function that does precisely what is described in the problem:

 - Choose a token;